ltrgoddard/thesis/temp.markdown

-chapter will concentrate on the first and the third of these groups, leaving aside Tony Ward, whose novels are generally only mentioned by Prynne in passing, or in conversations about the practicalities of publication.[^331] The relationship between the three remaining names—Wyndham Lewis, Douglas Oliver and Edward Upward—is, it will be argued, roughly triangular, in the sense that there are a number of strong similarities between Lewis and Upward, Upward and Oliver, and Oliver and Lewis, but only weaker ones between all three figures at once.
-In some cases, the relationship is one of direct influence: Upward has stated explicitly, albeit with prompting, that ‘Wyndham Lewis \[…\] influenced me considerably’, and a very specific, concrete connection will be made between sections of Upward’s and Oliver’s work.[^332] In others, the link rests more on the shared use of certain literary techniques.
+chapter will concentrate on the first and the third of these groups, leaving aside Tony Ward, whose novels are generally only mentioned by Prynne in passing, or in conversations about the practicalities of publication.[^330] The relationship between the three remaining names—Wyndham Lewis, Douglas Oliver and Edward Upward—is, it will be argued, roughly triangular, in the sense that there are a number of strong similarities between Lewis and Upward, Upward and Oliver, and Oliver and Lewis, but only weaker ones between all three figures at once.
+In some cases, the relationship is one of direct influence: Upward has stated explicitly, albeit with prompting, that ‘Wyndham Lewis \[…\] influenced me considerably’, and a very specific connection will be made between sections of Upward’s and Oliver’s work.[^331] In others, the link rests more on the shared use of certain literary techniques.
 Through an examination of Prynne’s recorded comments on each author, the initial sections of this chapter will attempt to clarify both this structure and the relationship between Prynne and prose fiction to which it corresponds.

 ii.
 Wyndham Lewis
 -----------------